Patient rights & Responsibilities

 - Access to the NHS regardless of income

-- and obtain a copy of your medical records.
+- Obtain a copy of your medical records

 Patients have a right of access to an extended Primary Health Care Team who are appropriately trained and subject to on-going regular professional development.
 They can expect to be seen in a safe and friendly environment.
 They have a right to be treated courteously and with respect for their privacy and dignity.